-New Jersey Child Support Attorney
+New Jersey Child Support Attorneys

 In New Jersey, the amount of money the non-custodial parent pays in child support is determined by a complicated formula known as the New Jersey Child Support Guidelines.
 New Jersey Court Rule 5:6A requires the guidelines be used in determining child support.
 The child support guidelines give the court a presumption of support to be paid on behalf of a child or children.
 In most cases the NJ child support guidelines are used to determine support, however, in some cases where good cause is demonstrated, a support amount other than the NJ child support guideline amount can be used.
 This is known as “off guideline” or “non-guideline” support.